 If you transport your child(ren) to or from school, please use the north parking lot which is the main entrance to the school.
 The bus loading zone is located at the south end of the building and is for staff parking and buses only.
 We ask that you:

-· Drivers dropping off or picking up students will continuously move forward in the single file lane until the vehicle is positioned in the loading zones (between the 2 speed bumps).
+- Drivers dropping off or picking up students will continuously move forward in the single file lane until the vehicle is positioned in the loading zones (between the 2 speed bumps).
 If you know your child is not always out right away, please park so you do not hold up the loading line.
 Students will be lined up at the designated dots.

-Once stopped between the 2 speed bumps, students can safely enter or exit the vehicle.
-Parent please stay in your car.
-If you child(ren) cannot load and unload without adult support, please park.
+Once stopped between the 2 speed bumps, students can safely enter or exit the vehicle., on the passenger side.
+Parents please stay in your car.

 Please help us keep kids safe!
 If we all follow this procedure the parking lot moves smoothly, and everyone gets where they need to be.
 Please be patient and avoid honking.